nim-appkit/commander/README.md

 # nim-commander

-Commander is a command-line library for effortlessing creation of command line applications in the [Nim language](http://nim-lang.org).
+Commander is a command-line library for effortless creation of command line applications in the [Nim language](http://nim-lang.org).

 ## Features